chaewonkong/matchmaker/README.md

-# matchmaker
+# 🎮 matchmaker

-Simple Go Matchmaker for Games
+A lightweight and high-performance matchmaker service written in Go.
+Designed for real-time game matchmaking with concurrent player support.